Chromebook Evaluation Process

 Chromebook Repair and Costs

 As stated in Administrative Procedure 6:235-AP1 (Access to District Network and Technology), individuals may be held personally liable for the cost of repairing damaged equipment or replacing lost equipment with equipment of like value and functionality.
 Chromebook repairs or replacement will be handled as follows:

-- Chromebooks will be repaired by York students in the Technology Services Internship class or by District 205 technology support staff.
+Chromebooks will be repaired by York students in the Technology Services Internship (TSI) class or by District 205 technology support staff.
 The cost of repairs performed within District 205 includes the cost of parts only (no markup on parts and no labor charge).
-For more information about pricing, visit our Repair Costs page
+For more information about repairs, visit the Repairs Page.